computationalcognitivescience/lovelace/content/_part_ii/math.md

 {% marginfigure fig-set-builder "assets/img/set-builder.svg" "Set builder."
 "75%" %}

-### Cardinal product
+### Cartesian product
 Set builder notation is useful to filter objects from a single set, but becomes very potent when building from multiple sets.
 For example:

 $$F=\{(p,a)~|~p\in P\text{ AND }a\in A\}$$

-{% marginfigure fig-cardinal-product "assets/img/set-cardinal.svg" "Cardinal product."
+{% marginfigure fig-cartesian-product "assets/img/set-cardinal.svg" "Cartesian product."
 "75%" %}

 Read this as '$$F$$ contains all pairs of $$p$$ and $$a$$ _with the property that_ $$p$$ is a person and $$a$$ is an animal'.
 Pairs are denoted in brackets.
 You can think of $$F$$ containing all possible combinations of person-animal pairs.
 For example, these are all the options you have when trying to guess what the favorite animals are of your friends.

-Many other set builders are possible too, but this specific 'pair builder' is called the _cardinal product_ of two sets.
+Many other set builders are possible too, but this specific 'pair builder' is called the _cartesian product_ of two sets.
 It is used often enough that it has its own special symbol: $$F=P\times A$$.

 ### Special sets
 Finally, there are some special sets which we often use that have their own symbols: